Fully customize your docs

 You can use custom CSS to hide specific Fern docs components that you don’t want to display.

 You can target other Fern UI components using their CSS class names.
-Use your browser’s developer tools to inspect elements and find their class names.
+See the CSS selectors reference for all available selectors, or use your browser’s developer tools to inspect elements.

 Adding custom styling